Skip to main content

 "If I wear Lali, he will scold me, Didi, don't you remember the last time?"

 Aniruddha was irked with Somnath forcing him to go upstairs.
 As soon as he entered the room, his eyes fell upon Bondita.
-She was sitting on the corner of the bed busy wearing her jewellery.
+She was sitting on the corner of the bed, busy putting on her jewellery.
 Haath Phool, Mantasha, ring, Sitahar, she had them all taken out of the box.
-Aniruddha suddenly recognized the saree.
+Aniruddha suddenly recognised the saree.
 He had bought the saree for the first time with great hesitation.
 It was Jethamoshai’s order.
 Or perhaps it was the regret of seeing Bondita cry for her mother on Mahalaya.
 Little Bondita found it difficult to handle the saree that day.
 After that, he never saw her wearing it.
 Observing his unmindful stare, Bondita looked up at him.
 "I put out your Punjabi."
 She tied the key to her saree and said, " Get ready.
 Come down quickly."
-Bondita eyed her husband in fear, what if he saw the Lali and scolded her?
+Bondita eyed her husband in fear.
+What if he saw the colour on her lips and scolded her?
 But no words came out of Aniruddha's mouth.
 He just nodded at her.
 It was as if Aniruddha saw Bondita in a new way.
 Aniruddha felt uncomfortable with this realisation himself.
 His eyes kept hovering on her all evening.
-Once or twice when eyes met it made Aniruddha feel awkward.
+Once or twice, when eyes met, it made Aniruddha feel awkward.

 “What is it?
 How did it fall?”
 Bondita asked as she picked up the paperweight and handed it to him.